cmap/psp/README.md

 sip: computes connectivities using similarity matrices
 external_query: computes connectivities using level 3 or level 4 data (combines steep and sip)

+clue: Python scripts supporting the proteomics-query app on clue.io
 utils: miscellanous other scripts

 Data levels